 Convenient Office Locations

 The Wake Radiology outpatient Interventional Radiology office is located at 4301 Lake Boone Trail, across the street from Rex Hospital.
+You can reach our office by calling 919-788-1916.
 Some of our procedures are performed in this office.
 Inpatient procedures and some of our more involved outpatient procedures are performed at Rex Hospital.
 Pre-procedure consultation for outpatients and post-procedure follow-up visits will occur at our outpatient office.

 Abscess / fluid